Clean up India—Amma supports the Prime Minister of India in a crucial project

-“We have donated Rs 100 crore ($30 million USD) to the Swatcch Bharat (Clean India) and Namami Gange (Clean Ganges River) campaigns.
+“We have also donated Rs 100 crore ($30 million USD) to the Swachh Bharat (Clean India) and Namami Gange (Clean Ganges River) campaigns.
 And we have constructed 15,000 toilets in Kerala,” added Amma about the Mata Amritanandamayi Math's work.

 The discussion was broadcast nationally and live-streamed on social media.
 Modi’s goal is to continue the drive to reduce pollution, clean up the environment and improve people’s health.

 In addition to Amma, Modi met with legendary Indian actor Amitabh Bachchan, famous cricketer Sachin Tendulkar, leading industrialist Ratan Tata, Chief Minister of Uttar Pradesh Yogi Adityanath, plus many other spiritual leaders, community workers, post secondary students and other citizens.

 Amma took part from the Amritapuri Darshan Hall, where hundreds of people joined the assembled crowd to support Embracing the World’s efforts.
 Amma explained how the lack of toilets in rural villages remains a problem.

 “It’s not only a matter of dignity but also of security for women, who have to go out in the night to relieve themselves.
 Long back, I was invited to a devotee’s house.
 Reaching there, we found there were no toilets.
 The women would have to relieve themselves in the open.
 Staying there, we would have to restrain ourselves until late night.
 So, Amma knows first hand the difficulties of such village women.”